zhaolinxu/cat-zh/README.md

 ### Roadmap ###

 * UI
+    * Log
         * Log filters settings should be carried over the saved game
         * Log options should not be visible by default at least one of the related event occures
+    * Resources
+        * Edit icon for craft table to show/hide individual craft recipes

 * QOL/Other
     * Ziggurat upgrades should be hidden by default and unlocked one by one